The facts are:

 What Is Red Light Therapy?

-Red light therapy is a treatment that involves exposing the skin to relatively high intensity light in the red spectrum.
+Red light therapy treatment involves exposing the skin to relatively high intensity light in the red spectrum.
 The precise wavelength of the light used can range from 600 nm (orange/red) to 850 nm (infra-red).

-The majority of the research on the subject suggests that red light activates processes that lead to a decrease in inflammation, improved healing of skin tissue and collagen production.
+The majority of the research on this suggests that red light activates processes that lead to a decrease in inflammation, improved healing of skin tissue and collagen production (yay!).

 Is Red Light Therapy Safe?